TheDolentCity/paladins-of-awoudan/src/content/docs/rules/wounds.md

 description: Details and tables for handling Paladin wounds.
 ---

-## Wounds

-If your **HEA** falls to zero or lower, you roll a d12 + injury level (INJ) on the relevant wounds table (based on the type of damage suffered).
-Your injury level is equal to the rating of the highest wound you're currently suffering from, or 0 if you have no wounds.
+If your **HEA** falls to zero or lower, you roll an injury (INJ) on the relevant wounds table (based on the type of damage suffered).
+This is a d12 + your current **INJ**, which is equal to the rating of the highest wound you're currently suffering from, or 0 if you have no wounds.
 After you suffer a wound, you reset your **HEA** to its maximum.

-### Crush Wounds
+## Crush Wounds

 These wounds are often caused by blunt melee weapons such as maces or powerful monsters.
 They often involve moving the Paladin, breaking their bones, and conditions that cannot be saved against.
 For those special conditions, the wound itself must be healed for the condition to disappear.